-The NHS COVID-19 app is an important part of our Test Trace Protect programme to control the spread of Covid-19.
-The app will be used, alongside traditional contact tracing, to notify users if they come into contact with someone who later tests positive for coronavirus.
+The NHS COVID-19 app is an important part of our Test Trace Protect programme to control the spread of COVID-19.
+The app is used, alongside traditional contact tracing, to notify users if they come into contact with someone who later tests positive for coronavirus.

-The app allows people to report symptoms, order a coronavirus test, check in to venues by scanning a QR code and it helps the NHS trace individuals that may have coronavirus.
+The app allows people to report symptoms, order a coronavirus test and it helps the NHS trace individuals that may have coronavirus.

 The app does this while protecting a user’s anonymity.
 Nobody, including the government, will know who or where a particular user is.

 By downloading and using the app, you can help keep your family and friends safe.